 Yin Yoga is a 75-minute class designed for practitioners looking for a sedate and serene yoga practice.
 Yin Yoga classes are held at a slow pace with poses held at least five minutes on average.
 Yin Yoga applies moderate stress to the connective tissues of the body—the fascia, ligaments and tendons—with an emphasis on increasing joint circulation, improving flexibility and clearing the body's subtle energy channels.
 No previous yoga experience or particular fitness ability is required to participate in a Yin Yoga class.

-Prenatal or Postnatal Yoga is a 60-minute class designed for women who would like to ease the physical, mental and emotional discomforts that come with being pregnant or with being a new mother.
-Prenatal and postnatal yoga helps women connect with and embrace their changing bodies, bond with their babies, prepare for the rigors and mysteries of labor and motherhood, and find a nurturing and supportive community.
-Women wishing to participate in our Prenatal and Postnatal Yoga classes are required to obtain medical clearance from their attending physician.
-Currently, these classes are offered only as private sessions.
+Prenatal or Postpartum Yoga is a 60-minute class designed for women who would like to ease the physical, mental and emotional discomforts that come with being pregnant or with being a new mother.
+Prenatal and postpartum yoga helps women connect with and embrace their changing bodies, bond with their babies, prepare for the rigors and mysteries of labor and motherhood, and find a nurturing and supportive community.
+Women wishing to participate in our Prenatal and Postpartum Yoga classes are required to obtain medical clearance from their attending physician.

 Yoga for Specific Groups or Needs